Matchbox (brand): Regional issues

-For a short period in the 1970s/1980s, Lesney also produced or licensed Matchbox production in other countries.
+For a short period in the 1970s to 1980s, Lesney also produced or licensed Matchbox production in other countries.
 Having started by developing several model variants in England specifically for the Japanese market, they later produced four Superfast models in Japan, based on Japanese prototypes.
 Dies and tooling were later also licensed to groups in Hungary and Bulgaria (Mikro'67), in an attempt to gain a foothold in the Communist bloc countries.
 Although only standard models were produced there, there were numerous colour variations, some of which are very rare today.

 Beginning in the Matchbox International era, it was decided that the line should be regionalised more generally, which led to multiple versions of the 1-75 series being available; depending on where in the world the customer was, almost the entire range might be different from in the rest of the world.
 Although this philosophy is still followed today to some extent, it has been largely scaled back.
 Usually, there are ranges for the US and the rest of the world, with some "local" mini-series still being offered in certain countries (e.g. an annual 12-car release in Germany called "Stars of Cars", or a similar set of models in the UK called "Best of British").